SunsetMkt/blue-archive-spine-production/README.md

 `blue-archive-spine` is a tool to download and view the character arts and animations (Memorial Lobby) of the game [Blue Archive](https://bluearchive.nexon.com/home).

 It's recommneded to use GitHub Actions to download the resources automatically.
 If you want to download the resources manually, please refer to the original README.
+Attention: Do not open `index.html` locally, all resource must be served with an HTTP server.

 ## License
 This repo is based on the work of @respectZ and @LXY1226 .
 The original repo doesn't have a license, so I'm not sure if it can be used for any purpose.

 ## Disclaimer
-Blue Archive is a registered trademark of NAT GAMES Co., Ltd. This repo is not affiliated with NEXON Korea Corp. & NEXON GAMES Co., Ltd.
+**Blue Archive is a registered trademark of NAT GAMES Co., Ltd. This repo is not affiliated with NEXON Korea Corp. & NEXON GAMES Co., Ltd. All game resources are copyrighted to the respective owners.**

 ## The following is the original README.